catalyst/l3overlay/README.md

 Once l3overlay is installed and configured, it can be executed by simply running the `l3overlayd` command if it is located in the `PATH` environment variable, or by running the executable directly if it is not.

-If the `upstart-install` or `sysv-install` make targets are used, an Upstart configuration or System V init script would have been installed to the system.
+If the `systemd-install`, `sysv-install` or `upstart-install` make targets are used, a systemd unit file, an Upstart configuration file or System V init script would have been installed to the system.

 To start l3overlay as a service, simply run:

     sudo service l3overlay start

-To ensure that l3overlay starts with the system using the `/etc/init.d` script, this command should also be run (on Ubuntu):
+To ensure that l3overlay starts with the system using the System V init script, this command should also be run (on Ubuntu):

     sudo update-rc.d l3overlay defaults